John-Trager/Panda/README.md

 # Panda
- Steel Storm 2020 code base
+ Steel Storm Code for Wapur 2019

+ We Won!